igmhub/LyaCoLoRe/Install_Cori.md

 These instructions worked in November 2nd 2017.

+NOTE: These are not instructions to install LyaCoLoRe, but CoLoRe.
+LyaCoLoRe should not require installation, besides loading python modules if needed.

 ## Load relevant modules

 You can choose whether to use GNU or Intel modules, here we use GNU